Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset.rst

 Migration
 =========

-Detailed instructions for migration will be provided closer to the release of the new testnet.
+Detailed instructions for migration of nodes and wallets will be provided closer to the release of the new testnet.